BACKGROUND IMAGE: stock.adobe.com

 There's nothing particularly interesting about a JAR file.
 At its heart, it's simply a mechanism to compress multiple files.
 A JAR file uses exactly the same compression algorithm as popular archive utilities, such as 7-Zip and WinRAR.
 In fact, if you change the extension from .jar to .zip, it opens quite easily with WinZip or a TAR utility.
 Other than the Java-based contents contained within, a JAR really isn't anything special.

 Packaging Java web apps as WARs

 Like JAR, the Web Application ARchive (WAR), the default format for packaging Java web apps, isn't particularly special.
-When the Servlet and JavaServer Pages specification became available to facilitate the development of web-based applications, this new WAR file format for packaging Java web apps arose.
+When the Servlet and JavaServer Pages specification became available to facilitate the development of web-based applications, this WAR file format for packaging Java web apps arose.
 Java applications were packaged in JAR files, and web applications were packaged in WAR files.
 Shortly thereafter, developers started deploying Java web apps and Enterprise JavaBeans together as Java Platform, Enterprise Edition (Java EE) applications, so we needed a third format for packaging Java programs.
-This new format for packaging enterprise Java programs was the EAR, an acronym for Enterprise Application ARchive.
+This format for packaging enterprise Java programs was the EAR, an acronym for Enterprise Application ARchive.